ncassidy/dispel/README.md

 3. From the "Main Menu", select the "Targets" menu item and "Add Target" using the Twitter handle obtained above.

-## How to begin automated tweet scanning with replies to suspected Russian bot threads:
+## How to begin automated tweet scanning and reply to suspected bots:
 1. Start the Nyet application.
 ```bash
 npm start